-Adults who have been adopted may apply to an adoption information service (such as VANISH, see “Contacts”) to obtain their records including their original birth certificate and information, where available, about the circumstances of their adoption.
+Adults who have been adopted may apply to an adoption information service (such as VANISH, see “Contacts”) to obtain their records.
+The records could include their original birth certificate and information about the circumstances of their adoption.

-An adopted person can choose what type of contact they wish to have with their natural parents, including a desire for no contact, in a contact statement.
-However, if the adopted person does not want to have contact with their natural parent, that will not prevent the release of the initial identifying information to the natural parent.
+In a contact statement, an adopted person can express what type of contact they choose to have with their natural parents (including a desire for no contact).
+However, an adopted person’s wish to not have contact with their natural parents does not prevent the release of the initial identifying information to their natural parents.

-Natural parents can apply to FIND (see contact details) or relevant authority on the prescribed form.
-FIND, or the approved adoption information service, will advise if there has been a contact statement lodged by their adult adopted child expressing that adopted adult’s wishes about contact.
+Natural parents can apply to FIND (see “Contacts”) or to the relevant authority on the prescribed form.
+FIND, or the approved adoption information service, can advise if a contact statement has been lodged by their adult adopted child expressing that adopted adult’s wishes about contact.